RM-Terrell/RM-Terrell.github.io/_posts/2020-05-06-powershell-to-bash.md

 And VOILA!
 I'm now running Ubuntu bash in the same directory inside a Powershell terminal.
 I have not yet found a way to switch _back_ to Powershell or CMD from bash but will update this post if I do.

 Happy bashing on Windows!

+May 7th 2020 Update: Running the `exit` command is one way to drop back into Powershell or CMD from bash.